PokeAlert/PokeAlert/README.md

 ###### Things that are is users hands:

  - Distance between scans: This might be the one that makes the more sense.
-If a scan (point) is considered "too fare" from a previous one they might judges that it was impossible for a normal user to fly/drive/walk there in a normal time.
+If a scan (point) is considered "too fare" from a previous one they (Niantic) might judge that it was impossible for a normal user to fly/drive/walk there in a normal time.

  - Delay between each requests: The original PokemonGO game only makes **1 request every 10 seconds**.
 If this delay is not respected nothing is returned by the server.
 And if this rules is periodically not respected this "might" indicate a non-normal behaviour and risk an account to be flagged/banned